kuniken99/CISP_Behavioural_Biometric/DEPLOYMENT_GUIDE.md

 **What are environment variables?** Secret settings your backend needs to run (like passwords, API keys, etc.)

 1. **Go to Your App Service:**
-   - In Azure Portal, find your `cbba-backend-yourname` app
+   - In Azure Portal, find your `cbba-backend-tank108` app

 2. **Open Configuration:**
    - Left menu → **"Settings"** section